swellhunter/blinkwdt/README.md

 # blinkwdt - For ATtiny85 Watch Dog Timer Reset.

+(Edit: Yes I am aware this has been fixed for later versions of the Arduino IDE, but the files distrubuted with Atmel Studio 7 are still crap).

 It's not what you think.
 This is not a WDIE example of a Watch Dog Timer Interrupt being used to toggle a LED in a non-blocking manner.